DataDog/browser-sdk/packages/logs/README.md

 - Remove context property with the `removeGlobalContextProperty (key: string)` API.
 - Clear all existing context properties with the `clearGlobalContext ()` API.

-> The Log Browser SDK v4.17.0 has updated the names of several APIs:
+> The Datadog Browser SDK for Logs v4.17.0 has updated the names of several APIs:
 >
 > - `getGlobalContext` instead of `getLoggerGlobalContext`
 > - `setGlobalContext` instead of `setLoggerGlobalContext`